-Each year, the protest schedule allows for cases to be heard starting in late-March, and hearings go through the month of July.
+Each year, the protest schedule allows for cases to be heard starting in late-March, and hearings go through October.
 Depending on when your case is worked and a number of other factors, you can expect to hear from us anytime from late July to early November.

 Appraised values can increase without limit as long as the Central Appraisal District feels that the increase is justified.
 If your property has a homestead exemption in place, then the amount you can be taxed on is limited to a 10% increase each year.
 This amount is known as your assessed value.